 This sort of approach could be excellent.

-Now, it turns out that the “article” was really advertorial, but the idea was a sound one.
+The idea was a sound one.
 I was trying to keep the size of the house and the cost down.

 Since our spec list really focused on buying an existing house in pretty good shape and doing only minor improvements, I might have rejected the idea out of hand if I hadn’t worked with Kevin in 2015.
 I felt he had a good sense of what we wanted and what was available.